New Members: Free 1 credit course with code FREECLE

 ...

-Do judges in New Jersey have separate CLE requirements?
+Do judges in Tennessee have separate CLE requirements?

-No — judges in New Jersey do not have a separate CLE regime; they must satisfy the same CLE requirements as all active attorneys.
+No — judges in Tennessee do not have a separate CLE regime; they are generally exempt from the attorney CLE requirement while serving as judges.

 Details